heavyedge/heavyedge-landmarks/doc/source/index.rst

 - **Pseudo-landmarks** are located by equidistant sampling.
 Use these when you want to analyze profiles with arbitrary shapes, or to capture the global shape of the coating layer. :func:`pseudo_landmarks` locates pseudo-landmarks.
 - **Mathematical landmarks** are defined by specific mathematical properties.
 Use these when you need to analyze profiles with known geometric features. :func:`landmarks_type2` and :func:`landmarks_type3` locate mathematical landmarks.

-For example, you might want to use CNNs for pseudo-landmarks but DNNs for mathematical landmarks.
+For example, you might want to use pseudo-landmarks for classifying arbitrary profiles using CNNs but mathematical landmarks for modeling shape variation within classes.
 All landmarks can be further transformed to pre-shapes or dual pre-shapes.

 Pre-shapes